 From 2009, Sharon worked for The City of Westminster Council.
 Until 2016 she was the Senior Domestic Abuse Consultant for the ground breaking ‘Family Recovery Programme’.
 In 2016 she became the Domestic Abuse Consultant for the Integrated Early Help Service at the council.

-In January 2021, Sharon will embark on the next chapter of her career by joining the award winning NCDV (National Centre for Domestic Violence).
-Here she will develop a new and exciting role and be the ‘Head of Partnerships and Development for Domestic Abuse Services’.
+In January 2021, Sharon embarked on the next chapter of her career by joining the award winning NCDV (National Centre for Domestic Violence).
+Here she is the ‘Head of Partnerships and Development for Domestic Abuse Services’.

 Sharon was awarded the ‘Survivor of the Year” Award in 2012 by The Women’s Aid Federation of England in partnership with Avon and Marie Claire magazine.
 She was also nominated and shortlisted for the Emma Humphreys Memorial Prize in 2015 for her services to women experiencing domestic abuse.